 Step 3: Write down the topic you are writing about

-Step 4: Take few minutes to write the essay
+Step 4: Take a few minutes to write the essay

 Since you have the topic and an outline of your essay, you can concentrate on coming up with the content for every part of the essay.
-Try to use very few minutes on each paragraph.
-The same is to be applied on introduction and conclusions.
+Try to use very few minutes in each paragraph.
+The same is to be applied to introduction and conclusions.
 Spend the last few minutes revising your presentation so it coordinates the tone and perspective of the rest of your essay.

 Step 5: Write an introduction paragraph and Thesis statement